Israel: why the judicial reform promoted by the Government can unleash a crisis?

 Why can there be a bigger outbreak of demonstrations?

-After the approval this afternoon of the first norm of the package of laws for judicial reform, the protest movements continued on the streets around the Parliament in Jerusalem and other parts of the city.and they also called for more mobilizations throughout the rest of the country.
+After the approval this afternoon of the first norm of the package of laws for judicial reform, the protest movements continued at street level around the Parliament in Jerusalem and other parts of the city.and they also called for more mobilizations throughout the rest of the country.

 The groups of the anti-reform movement have assured that they will “fight to the end” against “the government of destruction”